byu-oit/aws-scatter-gather/README.md

 });
 ```

-- In order to bypass a request once the circuit breaker has tripped, the response must be configured with a name, a handler function, and a bypass function:
+In order to bypass a request once the circuit breaker has tripped, the response must be configured with a name, a handler function, and a bypass function:

+- File location: `examples/with-circuitbreaker/lambdas/service/index.js`

 ```js
 'use strict';